True margin rarely gets measured.

 Sales, production, and finance each maintain their own version of the operation — connected only by calls, memory, and manual reconciliation.

 One connected thread from first inquiry to final invoice — every order, job, machine, and margin visible in real time.
 Not a report compiled this morning.
 The operation as it actually is, right now.
-That's what it should look like.
+That's what Operational Intelligence looks like when it's managed for you.

 Logged once.
 Pricing from one price book.